 3. You lose out on compound tax-free growth.
 The funds you withdraw will result in fewer dollars working on your behalf.
 Compound interest and time are your best allies when it comes to investing for your future.

 Every day that passes by with fewer dollars in your account and lost contribution room can be detrimental to your retirement plans.

 As an example, a $20,000 RRSP balance earning 7% per year could easily grow to become $108,000+ in 25 years, even without making any further investments.

-Depleting your RRSP should not be your first option when it comes to paying off debt.
+Depleting your RRSP should not be your first option for paying off debt.
 See if you can re-organize your finances and cut your expenses.
 Direct any extra cash towards paying off high-interest debt.

-Find out if you can consolidate your debts into one and at a lower interest rate.
-A balance transfer credit card may come in handy when you are carrying credit card debt.
+Find out if you can consolidate your debts at a lower interest rate.
+A balance transfer credit card may be handy when carrying credit card debt.